sfamo-hub/Portfolio/README.md

 **Hindsight**
 <br>
-When working with this limited dataset, it is important to
+There are limitations when working with this limited dataset,

 - If we had access to more data, such as Sessions, Customer or Marketing tables we would be able to track and analyse other important KPIs to better understand customer behaviour.
-We would be able to connect multiple data points to tell a more detailed story.
+We would be able to connect multiple data points together to tell a more detailed story.
 - In usual instances, for us to be able to make sense of current performance, we would have a form of Budget/Forecast to compare current performance to which would give us context.
 However, in this case study budget numbers were not provided, so comparisons are being made to historic performance alone.
 - In this case study, the only Country/Territory included was United States which limits the global views this dashboard could be used for.